PerfLab-EXaCT/minivite-x/README.md

 * https://gitlab.pnnl.gov/perf-lab-hub/miniVite-x

-miniVite-x consists of three different variants of miniVite (https://github.com/Exa-Graph/miniVite), a mini-app for Community Detection. miniVite-x has been designed to demonstrate and validate memory analysis tools.
+miniVite-x is a mini-application that has been designed to demonstrate different memory patterns and test memory analysis tools.
+It consists of three different variants of miniVite (https://github.com/Exa-Graph/miniVite), a mini-app for Community Detection.
 The three variants vary the implementations of key hash tables used in the algorithm.
 Due to different memory access patterns, there can be significant performance differences between three variants.

 miniVite-x was developed for the following paper: